LLM SEO: a practical framework for AI visibility

 This article gives you a vendor-neutral framework for LLM SEO, the practice of getting your brand cited inside AI-generated answers and included when those answers discuss your category.
 It explains source selection and measurement, with the carryover from your existing program built into the signal framework.

-What LLM seo actually means
+What LLM SEO actually means

 LLM SEO is the work of getting a brand cited and recommended inside the answers that systems like ChatGPT and Google AI Overviews generate.
 You already feel the shift behind it.
 Discovery is moving from a ranked list of ten blue links toward a single synthesized answer, and the gap between the two is real.
 A page can hold position one and still never appear in the answer that sits above it.
 Across thousands of keywords where Wikipedia ranks and an AI Overview is present, Wikipedia makes the overview on fewer than half of those queries.